raft-tech/TANF-app/tdrs-services/parser/README.md

 ### Celery Mode

 Celery mode connects to Redis and consumes parse tasks dispatched by Django.
-Each task carries the `shadow` or `production` table mode persisted on its production `DataFile`.
+Each task carries the `go-shadow` or `go-only` parser mode persisted on its production `DataFile`.
 After each parse attempt, the worker passes that same mode to Django's `post_parse` task on the Python Celery queue.

 ```sh
 DATABASE_URL=postgres://user:pass@localhost:5432/tdrs \